 - 1 recipe Skinny Ms Old Fashion Cornbread

-- 2 cups low sodium chicken or vegetable stock, warm
+- 2 cups chicken stock or vegetable stock, low-sodium, warm

 - Prepare "Old Fashion Cornbread" recipe as directed.
 Cool.